just-hms/one-file/cmd/frontend/README.md

 ## Update

-- a watcher is linked to a file in the system
-- if the file is open
-	- every 2 second a GET request is maid to the server to check if any update was maid
+every 2 second a GET request is made to the server to check if any update was made